Raising The Game for Modern Bhutanese Cuisine

 Chef Daniel has taught me the importance of keeping the cooking process simple: less is always more.
 He's also reinforced the value of cooking from the heart.
 Pride and passion are the core of good food - along with the freshest ingredients possible.

-I’m excited to bring a touch of the rest of the world to Bhutan: I’ll be whipping up Caribbean-inspired ceviches and jerk-spiced meats, along with Maldivian curries and sambals.
+I'm always excited to bring a touch of the rest of the world to Bhutan: think Caribbean-inspired ceviches and jerk-spiced meats, along with Maldivian curries and sambals.

 Freshness of produce is key.
-I want to use farm-to-table ingredients wherever possible and play to the harvest.
-So many Bhutanese regions and villages have unique meats, vegetables, mushrooms and cheeses at different times of the year — I want to find ways to use the best of all of them.
-My star ingredient is our organic chillies; they’ll be present in my menus year-round.
-In fact, we’ve been working with local farmers to plant and harvest chilli and rice during the last two years, so the larder is overflowing!
+I use farm-to-table ingredients wherever possible and play to the harvest.
+So many Bhutanese regions and villages have unique meats, vegetables, mushrooms and cheeses at different times of the year - I try to find ways to use the best of all of them.
+My star ingredient is our organic chillies; they are present in my menus year-round.
+In fact, we've been working with local farmers to plant and harvest chilli and rice during the last two years, so the larder is overflowing!

 Bhutan is my homeland.
 It is the Bhutanese people, culture and landscape that have shaped who I am as a person.
 With the vision of His Majesty, King Jigme Khesar Namgyel Wangchuck, Bhutan is a Kingdom that puts its people first.
-That’s pretty special.
-I want to be part of that narrative, and honour and showcase the farmers whose produce I’ve missed so much while living in Singapore.
-To work with what they grow — that is what I am most looking forward to with this return.
+That's pretty special.
+I am happy to be part of that narrative, and honour and showcase the farmers whose produce are fresh and unique.

 Bhutan is my homeland.
 It is the Bhutanese people, culture and landscape that have shaped who I am as a person.
 With the vision of His Majesty, King Jigme Khesar Namgyel Wangchuck, Bhutan is a Kingdom that puts its people first.